abhi3700/My_Learning-Python/anaconda.md

 ## Installation
 * https://www.anaconda.com/
+* tick the checkbox corresponding to "Add to path".
+This will enable using `conda` in the terminal.

 ## Shortcuts
 * Open Jupyter notebook using `$ jupyter notebook` on terminal (win 10) in a preferable directory.